geometry-zsh/geometry/README.md

 #### Async `RPROMPT`

 geometry runs `RPROMPT` asynchronously to avoid blocking on costly operations.
-This is enabled by default but you can disable it by setting `PROMPT_GEOMETRY_RPROMPT_ASYNC` to `false`
+This is enabled by default but you can disable it by setting `PROMPT_GEOMETRY_RPROMPT_ASYNC` to `false`.

 #### Randomly colorize prompt symbol